 Strengthening their Brakes

-- Use a timer they can read and see the progress on (like an hourglass where they can see that their time is halfway up, or a kitchen timer, where they can see that the dial is halfway toward zero are both easier to understand than a digital countdown)
+Use a timer they can read and see the progress on (for example, an hourglass where they can see that their time is halfway up, or a kitchen timer, where they can see that the dial is halfway toward zero are both easier to understand than a digital countdown timer on a phone)

-- Physical supports: Some children focus better in a class when they sit on a ball where their body can wiggle or they spin a fidget spinner while their brain pays attention.
+Physical supports: Some children focus better in a class when they sit on a ball where their body can wiggle or they spin a fidget spinner while their brain pays attention.
 My child could focus better when he wore a weighted vest because the pressure gave his brain some tactile stimulation.
 Some children focus better if there’s some white noise or quiet background music.
-(It’s over-stimulating for others.)
+(It’s over-stimulating for others who do best when they wear noise canceling headphones.)
 Experiment to see what helps your child.

-- De-clutter.
+De-clutter!
 Too much stimuli can over-activate these kids.
 If they’re in a room with just a few toys, they do fine.
-If they’re in a room full of toys and decorations, they flit from one to the next non-stop.
+If they’re in a room full of toys and decorations, they flit from one to the next non-stop and never settle down.
 (Read about “How Many Toys is Enough.”)

-- You can also mix up existing toys without having to add new – like putting the toy dinosaurs with the blocks, or using toy cars with the paint.
+You can also add novel experiences with existing toys without having to add new – like putting the toy dinosaurs with the blocks, or using toy cars with the paint.